tigoe/SoundExamples/ArduinoSound_Examples/WaveVolumeControl/readme.md

-# Playback of a .WAV file using ArduinoSound Library
+# Potentiometer-Controlled Volume Control of a .WAV file using ArduinoSound Library

 This sketch reads a .wav file from an SD card and plays it using the I2S interface to an I2S Amp Breakout board.
 It's been tested with the UDA1334A and the MAX98357 amps.
+A potentiometer on pin A0 controls the volume.

 The circuit below shows the wiring for the MAX98357 amp and a MKR Zero board.
 It can be used with other MKR boards and MKR-compatible boards if you attach an external SD card module or shield, and change the SD card SS pin accordingly.